vhpoet/ripple-helpers/README.md

 #### account-graph
 Select ripple address in any application, click the hot key and it will open the graph.

+#### account-rpinfo
+Select ripple address in any application, click the hot key and it will open the m.je/rpinfo/ for the selected account.

 ## What is Ripple?

 Ripple is an open source person-to-person payment network — a simple way for anyone in the world to send money to anyone else at practically no cost. https://ripple.com